mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/deploy-kaptain/index.md

 ## Prerequisite

-Ensure you have added Kaptain to your DKP Catalog applications before you deploy it to your clusters.
-Refer to the corresponding documentation depending on your environment:
+Ensure you add Kaptain to your DKP Catalog applications before you deploy it to your clusters.
+Refer to the corresponding documentation for your environment:

 -   [Add Kaptain to your DKP Catalog applications (networked and on-premise)][add_dkp] OR